braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 4. **Launch SSG.exe** and follow the GUI workflow:
    - Select airport → Choose scenario → Configure → Generate!

-> **No Python installation required!** The application comes as a standalone executable.

 ## Features